petetalksweb/StreetArtTab/README.md

 [GitHub Pages](https://pages.github.com/).

-Just add a couple lines to my AWS Lambda function that use [PyGitHub](https://github.com/PyGithub/PyGithub) to commit the new image data as a JSON file to my gh-pages branch, and vualá, I have a [free, constantly updating, JSON file](https://streetarttab.com/unsplashLinks.json) of hand picked street art images for my extension to pull.
+Just add a couple lines to my AWS Lambda function that use [PyGitHub](https://github.com/PyGithub/PyGithub) to commit the new image data as a JSON file on my gh-pages branch, and vualá, I have a [free, constantly updating, JSON file](https://streetarttab.com/unsplashLinks.json) of hand picked street art images for my extension to pull.

 ## Attributions